JerichoLeg/BankO-matic/README.md

 # BankO-matic

-BankOmatic is a banking bot project built using artificial algorithms that analyzes user's queries and understand user's message.
-The system is designed for bank use where users can ask any bank related questions like branch locations, atm locations, how to open bank accounts, and bank operating hours.
+BankOmatic is a banking bot project built using artificial algorithms that analyze a user's queries and understand a user's message.
+The system is designed for bank use wherein users can ask  bank-related questions, such as branch locations, ATN locations, the process of opening bank accounts, and bank operating hours.
 There is no specific format for users to ask questions.
-The built in artificial intelligence system understands users requirements and provides suitable answers to the users.
+The built-in artificial intelligence system understands users requirements and provides suitable answers to the users.

 ### Installation
 A conda environment with python version 3.6 is needed to run these commands: <br/>